The schools of Auroville

 As a 13 year old girl put it in a feedback at the end of one of the classes: “Before when a stick fell, people would blame, get angry, complain; now when a stick falls people say sorry and ask what to do better.
 We are learning to work together!”

-awareness through the body in de kindergarten – book
+Awareness through the body in the kindergarten – the book

 First steps towards cultivating attention, relaxation and self awareness.